ethyca/fides/docs/fides/docs/development/ui.md

 echo NEXTAUTH_SECRET=`openssl rand -base64 32` >> .env.local
 ```

-## Backend deployment
+### Backend deployment

-Fidesops automatically serves a version of the UI when running `nox -s dev`.
+Fides automatically serves a version of the UI when running `nox -s dev`.

 To deploy a full version of the UI from a backend, run the following from the root fides directory: